jessemonroy650/top-phonegap-mistakes/security-issues.md

 ## Security Issues ##
 Last Update: 2015-10-18

-I have more, but they are in bookmarks right now.
+*I have more security issues, but they are in bookmarks right now.
 I'll update them over the next few days.
+This page also needs organization.*

 * *Apache Cordova Vulnerability: 10% of Android Banking Apps Vulnerable*
 * https://securityintelligence.com/apache-cordova-phonegap-vulnerability-android-banking-apps/